 (Although French people also show politeness — which Diane wrote about French politeness a few months ago — even sometimes too much, with the all variety of “bonjour, au revoir, merci…”.
 Diane actually loves the “bon dimanche” (have a good Sunday).
 It’s what cashiers say when you leave the boulangerie on a Sunday, after purchasing your bread.
 And the “worst” is when someone tells you thank you (merci), you reply “you’re welcome” (je vous en prie / which is the formal way of saying “de rien” that you’d say to someone a little more familiar) and some people even say “c’est moi” (you can also hear “mais c’est moi”), meaning “I am the one who thanks you.”)

-Ahhh bisous — don’t touch me! (says Diane)
+Ahhh bisous — don’t touch me! (says Diane jokingly)

 The fact that in social interactions American people seem more “familiar” and talk about personal things with strangers than French people makes it almost contradictory that in the US you don’t kiss (do bisous).
 The cheek kiss is what we do in France instead of a hug or handshake (although in some social settings a handshake is normal, like in business or someone you don’t know that well).

 Of course we don’t do cheek kisses with complete strangers but with relatives, friends, coworkers sometimes, friends of friends (when being introduced).
-It seems that the French are more reserved socially but when it comes to physical contact, we go right in for the cheek kiss and Diane finds it off putting and NOT normal.
+It seems that the French are more reserved socially but when it comes to physical contact, we go right in for the cheek kiss and Diane finds it a bit uncomfortable.
 She’d much rather hug.
 She even hugged my dad once and he just stood there totally confused.
 Now she does bisous. 😉

 Let’s talk about food